larseggert/appeal-support/draft-eggert-appeal-support.md

 of potential supporters hence may include members of the IESG, the IAB, etc.

-Qualifying supporters MUST NOT have supported the same appellant during a previous appeal within the past three years.
-Qualifying supporters MAY have supported other appellants.
+Qualified supporters MUST NOT have supported the same appellant during a previous appeal within the past year.
+Qualified supporters MAY have supported other appellants.

 Appellants MAY act as a supporter for their own appeal when they meet the above criteria.
 As a result they can only self-support once.